Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: Introduction

-The chemical composition of the Perovskites is ABX$_{3}$, where A and B are cations and X is an anion bonding to both cations.
-In the examples that we will study here, $X$ will be an oxygen anion.
-Following a standard convention, the $A$ atoms are defined to be the larger of the two cations.
-A cubic crystal structure is formed by corner sharing BX$_{6}$ octahedra as seen in Fig. \ref{fig:Perovskite}.
-To ensure stability, the relative size of the $A$ and $B$ cations must, typically, satisfy certain criteria \cite{formability}.
+In the examples that we will study here, X will be an oxygen anion.
+Following a standard convention, the A atoms are defined to be the larger of the two cations.
+An ideal perovskite has a cubic crystal structure that is formed by corner-sharing BO$_{6}$ octahedra as seen in Fig. \ref{fig:Perovskite}.
+As is seen in this figure, A ions lie at the corners of the cube while the B and O ions are, respectively, located at the body-center and face-centers of the cube.
+The BO$_{6}$ octahedra can distort and neighboring octahedra can tilt and rotate.
+This lowers the cubic crystal symmetry but accommodates a large combination of cations from the Periodic Table.
+To ensure stability, the relative size of the A and B cations must, typically, satisfy certain criteria \cite{formability}.
 (Additional illuminating relations between the atomic radii and structure are found in \cite{GdFeO3}.)
-There are, at least, 95 known stable elements out of which there could be thousands of possible candidate elemental combinations that may exhibit a Perovskite structure.
-To experimentally determine the possible properties of these candidate Perovskites would be an arduous if not impossible task.
-Thus, in recent years, materials scientists have turned to {\it structure-properties algorithms} in order to predict the properties of new theoretical compounds.
-Along similar lines, in the current work, we will introduce a new algorithm that takes in different elements as inputs and predicts whether or not their combination will result in a stable Perovskite.
+More complex double perovskites \cite{double perovskites} (see Fig. \ref{double-perovskite-figure}) exhibit the same architecture yet with a larger unit cell; these compounds are of the generic chemical composition A$'$A$''$B$'$B$''$O$_{6}$ (or, more generally, A$'_{y'}$A$''_{2-y'}$B$'_{z'}$B$''_{2-z'}$O$_{6}$ with $0 <y',z'<2$).
+Fig. \ref{double-perovskite-figure} provides an illustration of a double perovskite with two different A cations and B cations.
+There are over 80 elements having, at least, one stable nuclide.
+Thus, a priori, numerous combinations of these elements may potentially realize stable perovskite or double perovskite structures.
+To experimentally determine the stability of the vast number of these candidate perovskites would be an arduous if not impossible task.
+In recent years, materials scientists have turned to machine-learning models, often combined with first-principles total energy calculations based on density-functional theory (DFT), to predict the stability of new theoretical compounds.
+Along similar lines, in the current work, we will introduce an algorithm that takes in different elements as inputs and predicts whether or not their combination will result in a stable perovskite or double perovskite.